vinayms/data-lake-spark/README.md

 dl.cfg - Before running the project add your AWS credentials.

-udacity-datalake-project.ipynb - Is Jupyter notepad used on AWS JupyterLab to evaluate and write code logic.
+spark-data-lake-etl.ipynb - Is Jupyter notepad used on AWS JupyterLab to evaluate and write code logic.
 To run this notebook sections AWS credentials needs to be added in the begining.

 data - sample local json data for testing.